 What is Desktop-as-a-Service (DaaS)?

-As end users demand access to their data and applications without restriction to location or device used, DaaS delivers a secure virtual desktop for businesses on nearly any device.
+As end users demand access to their data and applications without restriction to location or device used, DaaS delivers a secure desktop virtualization for businesses on nearly any device.
 Here, organizations leverage a suite of virtual machines running on a desktop operating system in a data center to supply remote access to those endpoints.
-As IT expects to manage environments with a combination of physical and Cloud-based desktops as well as a host of virtual applications, DaaS offers these administrators the ability to automate mundane tasks within the purview of traditional desktop systems management.
+As IT expects to manage environments with a combination of physical and Cloud-based VDI as well as a host of virtual applications, Virtual desktop solution offers these administrators the ability to automate mundane tasks within the purview of traditional desktop systems management.

 DaaS on the Rise